-#1 Aligned with E/S characteristics: The Sub-Fund invests at least 51% of its net assets that have been determined as "eligible" as per the ESG process in place (hence in investments that are aligned with the promoted environmental and social characteristics).
-For the sake of clarity, the minimum of 51% will be calculated as the sum of all ESG-scored outstandings divided by the net asset value of the Sub-Fund.
+#1 Aligned with E/S characteristics: the Sub-Fund invests at least 81% of its net assets in assets that have been determined as "eligible" as per the ESG process in place (hence in investments that are aligned with the promoted environmental and social characteristics).
+For the sake of clarity, the minimum of 81% corresponds to 90% of 90%: the "first" 90% being the minimum weight of issuers analysed and scored on ESG criteria with the ELEVA methodology on the invested pocket and the second "90%" being the minimum of the invested pocket (i.e maximum 10% of cash and cash equivalent).